Science Hooker is entirely funded by your kindness.

 I am ‘ok’ now, I am accepted, but retain a deep and lasting dislike of people, a crushed self confidence, and a permanent craving to be alone.
 The PhD has actually done a vast, enormous amount to revive both my respect of people and self confidence.
 I speak in public to large audiences relatively confidently now, but it is too little too late.

 I often found that those who expressed their hate in public desired me in private.
 This is not vanity.
 To provide an example, the road builders in Edinburgh used to shout trans slurs at me on my way to work (tranny, chick with a dick, freak, but then after a year, no small number of them had visited me as an escort.
 I have found this dynamic true in many environments since.
 Society ostensibly hates me, and crushes my sense of self by expressing this hatred, but then also sexually wants me; often this can occur in the same individual.
-Such dynamics have jaded and made me touch cynical of people.
-However, these experiences have provided me with the raw 'fuck y'all' attitude you now enjoy.
+Such dynamics have jaded and made me cynical of people.
+However, these experiences have provided me with the fuel I need to ignite as I have.

 It is hard to separate the rape and violence I experienced while escorting into abuse due to trans or abuse every escort faces.
 It feels that ‘escorts cannot be raped’, and this becomes dehumanising to ones sense of self.